-Patients attempting to stop a benzodiazepine prescription report having stopped benzodiazepines in the past mild or no repercussions.
+Some patients stopping a benzodiazepine prescription report having stopped in the past mild or no repercussions.
 This time, however, is different.
 They experiencing a distressing cessation, inconsistent with their past experiences.
 Why?

 Increasing trouble with cessation is known as a phenomenon called kindling.
 Kindling refers to a neurological condition that occurring with repeated withdrawals from sedative-hypnotic drugs like alcohol or benzodiazepines.
 With each cessation attempt, individuals are at a higher risk for experiencing more severe withdrawal symptoms—up to and including seizures, psychosis and/or death.

 Kindling, is defined, as:

 The tendency of some regions of the brain to react to repeated low-level bioelectrical stimulation by progressively boosting synaptic discharges, thereby lowering seizure thresholds.

 Long-lasting epileptogenic changes induced by daily subthreshold electrical brain stimulation withoutapparent neuronal damage.